 Even though the climate begins to change after Labor Day every summer, the opportunities for fun remain essentially the same.
-The foliage is jaw dropping and accessible.
-Events and festivals make every weekend jam packed.
+The foliage is jaw-dropping and accessible.
 Waterfront restaurants are open and eager for visitors.
 Hiking trails remain beautiful challenges as the leaves and temperatures drop.

 Fall is a gorgeous time to visit the Lake George Area.
 Let us plan a weekend trip for you.
 All you need to worry about is getting here and having fun.

 It’s around 6 p.m., and after a crazy week at work, you roll into the Lake George Area ready to relax.
 You check into a clean and comfy hotel room, or maybe an Adirondack cabin complete with dark wood paneling and a ten-point buck up on the wall, or maybe even a secluded campsite shaded by tall pines.
 It’s time to grab a bite to eat.

 There are dozens of eclectic and delicious restaurants in the Lake George Area.
 From family-owned Italian to juicy burgers, Mexican, Spanish, and more, where you eat depends on what you’re in the mood for and where you’re staying.